angular/angular/aio/content/guide/forms-overview.md

 From the model-to-view:

-1. The form control instance sets the latest value and emits the latest value through the `valueChanges` observable.
+1. The `favoriteColorControl.setValue()` method is called, which updates the `FormControl` value and emits the latest value through the `valueChanges` observable.
-1. The control value accessor on the form input element is updates the element with the latest value.
+1. The control value accessor on the form input element updates the element with the latest value.

 ### Data flow in template-driven forms